gs-techtonica/intermentionz-zelma/README.md

-# InterMention - Change How You Think
+# InterMention - Change How You Think!

-## Capstone Project for Techtonica

-InterMention is a an application that utilizes the Cognitive Restructuring Repetition and Reminding technique to Reinforce and Redirect the user's thought process by having positive affirmations available at their fingertips.
-Users can add quotes and affirmations to their table, remove quotes, and text them to themselves using SMS.
+InterMention is a an application that utilizes Psychology's Repetition and Reminding technique (Cognitive Restructuring) to Reinforce and Redirect the user's thought process by having positive affirmations available at their fingertips.
+Users can add quotes and affirmations to their table, remove quotes, and even text them to themselves using SMS.
 In addition, InterMention will display a Quote of the Day from the Affirmations API.

 ## Upcoming Additions: